-RECCOMENDED TEXT: Michael Hoskin, The Cambridge Concise History of Astronomy (Cambridge University Press, 1999).
+REQUIRED TEXT: Michael Hoskin, The Cambridge Concise History of Astronomy (Cambridge University Press, 1999).
 We will follow this textbook in class.
+Additional material will be provided by the instructor.

 COURSE DESCRIPTION: This course covers the history of astronomy from prehistoric times through Newton, placing each work in the context of their cultural environment.
 Emphasis is placed on the works of Ptolemy, Copernicus, Kepler, Galileo and Newton.